davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 An example may help.
 If we can presume that voters are competent in Nevada, then we must presume they are competent in New Hampshire.
 If they are competent in Australia, then they must be competent in Antugia.
 Provided of course, there is no other evidence that the voters of one polity are more competent than another.

+Principles

+  Anonymity: For any polity formed by a partition rule in which the Principle of Charity is presumed to hold true, the Principle can also be presumed to hold true in any other possible polity formed by the same partition rule.

+  Inverse Anonymity: For any polity formed by a partition rule in which the Principle of Charity is cannot be presumed to hold true, it cannot be presumed to hold true in any other possible polity formed by the same partition rule.

 We can simulate the anonymity by randomly partioning the `Democracy` into a number of different polities.....